 1) My spouse/fiance has a lot of premarital debt.

-So, your future spouse racked up a lot of premarital debt?
+So, your future spouse racked up a lot of debt before you got married?
 Maybe they went on wild spending sprees with their credit cards.
-Perhaps they financed their medical schooling using student loans.
-Whatever the case, they are bringing a lot of financial baggage to the marriage.
+Perhaps they financed a brand new $60,000 car that they can’t afford.
+Whatever the case, they’re bringing a lot of financial baggage to the marriage.

-Furthermore - in almost every state - when you become married, you are now a legal partnership.
+Nevermind the fact that you are a married team in spirit.
+When you get married, you are now considered a legal partnership in almost every state.
 Your debts are her debts and vice versa.
 Just because you keep your finances separate doesn’t mean that creditors won’t come after your money as well.
 You are now a legal partnership as well as an emotional one, so you may as well act like one.
 Instead of separating your finances, why not team up and knock that debt out together?
 You now have double the ammo to mow down your biggest of financial enemy, so take advantage of it before it becomes a problem for you both.

 2) What happens if the marriage fails?

 Several – if not most – of the married couples I know who keep separate finances have at least one member of the partnership who is divorced.
 Look, I understand that they may have gone through some traumatic times.
 But nothing says “We’re in this for the long haul” less than having a backup plan just in case things don’t work out.
 Essentially, you’re saying “I mostly trust you, but not with my money.”
 With this sort of attitude, how could you possibly fail??? *sarcasm drip, drip*